 To play using the Flash client, log into your account page.
 In the character list, you will find that there is a large button labelled "Play" next to one of your characters.
 Now all you need to do is to select the character on which you wish to log in and to click the button next to it.
 This will start the login process.

 As a next step please download

-the client software and install it on your computer.
+the Tibia launcher and install it on your computer.

 Now you are ready to start playing.
 Go to your windows desktop and double-click on the Tibia icon to start the game client.
-On the title screen simply click on "Enter Game".
-Once you have entered your account data a menu will be displayed.
+Once you have downloaded the Tibia client with the Tibia launcher, you will be taken to the title screen.
+There simply enter your account data and your character list will be displayed.
 Double-click on the name of the character you have created.
-The client will now connect to the game server and your character can start his career as an adventurer.
+The client will now connect to the game server and your adventure can begin.